Devices, such as physical desk phones, conference phones, paging gateways, etc. are all managed through the Devices menu option.

 The following is a generic overview of each configurable field for each extension.
 Some fields are listed under different headings to group their specific purposes:

-Under the Device Provisioning option, you can see any existing devices (hardware such as physical desk phone) attached to this extension.
+Under the Device Provisioning option on the Extension page, you can see any existing devices (hardware such as physical desk phone) attached to this extension.

-Next you would choose a Line option (typically Line '1'), choose the MAC address from the pre-loaded devices (see Devices section above) and choose the appropriate device template.
-Click +ADD when done adding the Device details to the Device Provisioning section.
+Next, from the drop menus, choose a Line option (typically Line '1'), choose the MAC address from the pre-loaded devices (see Devices section above to add a new device) and choose the appropriate device template.
+Click +ADD when done adding the device details to the Device Provisioning section.

 Each extension comes with voicemail included and enabled by default.
 A maximum of 100 messages can be stored in the voicemail inbox.